What Is Lyme Disease?

 Do All Tick Bites Cause Lyme Disease?

 No, not all tick bites cause Lyme disease.
-Only deer ticks (also called black-legged ticks) cause Lyme disease.
+Only deer ticks (also called black-legged ticks) can spread the bacteria that cause Lyme disease.
 And most people bitten by one of these ticks don't usually get Lyme disease because:

 - An infected tick must be attached for at least 1–2 days to pass the bacteria.